Azure Kubernetes Service (AKS)

 Easily migrate existing application to container(s) and run within the Azure managed Kubernetes service (AKS).
 Control access via integration with Azure Active Directory and access SLA-backed Azure Services such as Azure Database for MySQL using OSBA (Open Service Broker for Azure) for your data needs.

 - 1 User converts existing application to container(s) & publishes container image(s)to the Azure Container Registry

 - 2 Using Azure Portal or command line, user deploys containers to AKS cluster

 - 3 Azure Active Directory is used to control access to AKS resources

 - 4 Easily access SLA-backed Azure Services such as Azure Database for MySQL using OSBA (Open Service Broker for Azure)

 - 5 Optionally, AKS can be deployed with a VNET virtual network

 Use AKS to simplify the deployment and management of microservices based architecture.
 AKS streamlines horizontal scaling, self-healing, load balancing, secret management.

 - 1 Developer uses IDE such as Visual Studio to commit changes to GitHub

-- 2 Github triggers a new build on VSTS
+- 2 GitHub triggers a new build on Azure DevOps

 - 3 Azure DevOps packages microservices as containers and pushes them to the Azure Container Registry